Autodesk/sydevs/user_manual/collection_nodes.md

 | [Prev](composite_nodes.html) | [User Manual -- Table of Contents](index.html) | [Next](simulations.html) |
 # Collection Nodes

-The ***collection node*** contains an arbtrary number of agents, which are instances of the same type of node.
+The ***collection node*** contains an arbitrary number of agents, which are instances of the same type of node.
 This contrasts with the composite node, which contains a fixed number of instances of different types of nodes.
 To define a collection node, the modeler must specify the agent type and implement handlers for five types of events.
 Four of these event types are similar to those of the atomic node, but are prefixed with "macro": the macro initialization event, the macro unplanned event, the macro planned event, and the macro finalization event.
 The fifth type of event is the micro planned event.
 The collection node has a variety of uses, but its primary purpose is to support agent-based modeling.

 ![Collection Node](../doc/images/sydevs_collection_node.png "SyDEVS collection node")